szilard/datascience-latency/README.md

 and thus will vary even for the same task.
 However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on commodity hardware (in 2015).
-I'm making huge simplifications here (and I'm very liberal with rounding).
+I'm making huge simplifications here.

 #### TL;DR